liezeltamon/project-template/README.md

 # project-template

-A directory structure project for any computational project.
+A directory structure template for any computational project.

 ## Requirements